Median-of-k Jumplists and Dangling-Min BSTs: Introduction

-As for the original jumplists, inserting or deleting an element needs logarithmic time in expectation, including the cleanup to restore the distribution, making median-of-$k$ jumplists competitive to other randomized dictionary implementations (see \wref{sec:related-work} for details).
-To quantify the influence of $k$, we analyze precisely the costs of searching, inserting and deleting elements.
-This allows to study the trade-off between a more efficient search resulting from better choices for the jump pointers and the resulting increased costs for the cleanup.

-We furthermore introduce a novel search strategy (called spine search) that reduces the number of needed key comparisons.
-A further modification of jumplists discussed in this extended abstract is to omit jump pointers for sublists of small sizes (smaller than a threshold $w$).
-This allows to trade space for time: elements in these small sublists do not have to store a jump pointer, but the corresponding subfile can only be searched linearly.
+We also introduce a novel search strategy (named \emph{spine search}) that reduces the number of needed key comparisons significantly, and we suggest a further modification of jumplists: for sublists smaller than a threshold $w$, we omit the jump pointers altogether.
+This allows to trade space for time: elements in these small sublists do not have to store a jump pointer, but the corresponding subfile can only be searched sequentially.
+We show that this saves a constant fraction of the pointers while affecting expected search costs only by an additive constant.

-The rest of this paper is structured as follows: In the following subsection we compare jumplists to similar data structures.
-In \wref{sec:jumplist-definitions} and~\ref{sec:dangling-min-bsts}, we introduce ordinary jumplists.
-We present our spine search strategy in \wref{sec:spine-search}. \wref{sec:median-of-k-jumplists-def} introduces the median-of-$k$ extension, and \wref{sec:insert-delete} describes insertion and deletion for these.
-Our analysis results are given in \wref{sec:analysis}, and we conclude the paper with a discussion of these result.
+\paragraph{Outline of the paper} In the remainder of the introduction we summarize related work. \wref{sec:preliminaries} contains common notation and preliminaries used later.
+In \wref{sec:jumplist-definitions}, we define jumplists.
+We present our spine search strategy in \wref{sec:spine-search}. \wref{sec:median-of-k-jumplists-def} introduces the median-of-$k$ extension, and \wref{sec:insert-delete} describes the insertion and deletion algorithms.
+Our analysis is given in \wref{sec:analysis}, and we conclude the paper with a discussion of the results (\wref{sec:conclusion}). \ifsiam{ There is an \extendedversion of this paper available as arxiv preprint that contains detailed descriptions of all algorithms and some missing proofs. }{ The appendix contains a list of used notations, as well as details on the operations and omitted parts of the analysis. }